stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 ```

 The above is almost exactly like Haskell the only difference
-being that Idris2 uses a single colon `:` in type signatures.
+being that Idris uses a single colon `:` in type signatures.

 Function composition can be done using the dot operator `(.)`: